Tag Archives: educators

 Examples of Resilience

 There are three examples of resilience: physical, emotional, and community.
-Take a look at what each represents.
+Consider what each represents.

-Physical resilience is your body’s ability to withstand challenges and maintain the stamina needed to push through difficult situations.
-It includes your body’s ability to recover and recuperate from injuries, illnesses, accidents, or exhausting physical demands.
+Physical resilience is the body’s ability to withstand challenges and maintain the stamina needed to push through difficult situations.
+It includes the body’s ability to recover from injuries, illnesses, accidents, or exhausting physical demands.

-Emotional Resilience asks how do you personally cope when a crisis or a significant change in your life happens?
-Emotional resilience is how well you handle or adjust to stressful situations and adversity.
+Emotional Resilience asks how you cope personally when a crisis or a significant change in your life happens.
+It is how well you handle or adjust to stressful situations and adversity.
 An emotionally resilient person can assess the situation and pull from their resources to push through the issue.

 Community and Psychological Resilience